argentlabs/starknetkit-example-dapp/README.md

 ### Session keys

-Require a whitelist for testnet and mainnet.
+Require a whitelist for testnet and mainnet